 The Kasanka National Park in Zambia – home to the world’s largest mammal migration – is under immediate threat from agricultural development.
+Update.

 Up to ten million fruit bats migrate to the wetlands in Kasanka for a few months every year.
 It is a globally significant biological spectacle that draws in tourists and helps to underpin the fastest growing economic sector in Zambia.
 This is the world’s largest mammal migration.

 Kasanka National Park receives the highest level of protection in Zambia – because of the unique flora and fauna that it supports.
 Critical to the whole ecosystem is the habitat immediately surrounding the park.
 This land is currently being illegally deforested by the Tanzanian based Lake Group and its subsidiary Lake Agro Industries.
 They apparently aim to grow wheat, maize and soya amongst other crops.

 The habitat around the park is designated the Kafinda Game Management Area (GMA) and also receives protection but this is being ignored.
 Lake Agro Industries have cleared over 560ha of natural woodland in the zone.
 The future of the whole area now hangs in the balance.